craic/pi_power/README.md

 A momentary pushbutton switch is used to power up the Pi from a cold start and to trigger an orderly shutdown of the system.
 This machinery is taken from the [LiPoPi](https://github.com/NeonHorizon/lipopi) project from Daniel Bull, which I contributed to.
+Please check out that site for information on how that all works.

 Note that it leaves out the low battery component of that project as we can monitor that as part of the battery voltage in the next section.

 ![Power On / Power Off - schematic](/images/pi_power_schematic_1.png)